 - Subject not related to the field of functional neurological disorders

 - Does not meet basic submission requirements

 Changes after submission are strongly discouraged.
-If critical changes need to be made to your abstract after submission, please send a request via email by February 28, 2020.
+If critical changes need to be made to your abstract after submission, please send a request via email prior to the final date of submission.
 Changes will not be accepted after this date.

 Presenting authors will be notified via e-mail of abstract acceptance in April, 2020.
 If you have not received notification by May 1, 2020, please contact email@example.com.